raushanraja/atui/README.md

 ## ToDo:
 - [ ] Add some sort of AT Reply-Response Mock for testing
     - Helps with testing the UI without needing to connect to a device as sometime it needs root access
+- [ ] Add input boxes to the UI for AT commands that require additional input.

 ## Screenshots